Police Search For Man Suspected of Groping Several Women Near CSUN Campus - News Break

 Police Search For Man Suspected of Groping Several Women Near CSUN Campus

-NORTHRIDGE (CNS) - Cal State Northridge police today were searching for a man suspected of groping several women in the area of the campus.
+Cal State Northridge police Wednesday were searching for a man suspected of groping several women in the area of the campus.
 The most recent incident occurred about 5:10 p.m.
 Monday when the man, riding a Fixie bicycle, rode past a woman walking near Zelzah Avenue and Lassen Street and touched her buttocks, according to a statement from the CSUN Department of Police Services.
-The man then fled the area traveling eastbound on Lassen Street and southbound on Zelzah Avenue.kfiam640.iheart.com
+The man then fled the area traveling eastbound on Lassen Street and southbound on Zelzah Avenue.mynewsla.com